Woman formerly known as Rachel Dolezal fired from teaching gig over OnlyFans account

 Diallo had started with the school district in August last year as a part-time afterschool instructor working with elementary school students.
 She was also a substitute teacher under the district’s substitute contract provider.

-She did not respond to attempts to reach her for comment made via email and Instagram direct message.
+She did not respond to NBC News’ attempts to reach her that were made via email and Instagram direct message.
 Two of her listed phone numbers were out of service.

 Nearly a decade ago, after a media scandal led her to confess that she was born to white parents despite identifying as a Black woman, Diallo, then Dolezal, was forced to resign as the head of her local NAACP chapter in Spokane, Washington, and was removed from a police ombudsman commission.
 The controversy ignited outrage and public discourse around the concept of “race faking.”